 - What happens when you crop (moving in really close)

-- Contrasting and complimentary colours.
+- Contrasting and complementary colours.

 - The difference your light makes and,